radiantlogic-v8/documentation-new/documentation/context-builder-guide/concepts-and-utilities.md

 Figure 26: Hierarchy Builder

-8. If you want to change the RDN name for the node, select the node and click the Rename button on the right.
+8. If you want to change the RDN name for the node, select the node and click Rename on the right.

 9. You can also create additional labels (using the New Label button) to organize the tree if needed (optional).